Environments

 5. Dobermann receives token automatically

-• Sign In — Standard sign-in.
-If you already have a browser session with your identity provider, you may be signed in automatically without re-entering credentials.
+• Sign In — uses your existing browser session with the identity provider; you may be signed in without re-entering credentials.

-• Sign In (New Token) — Forces you to enter your credentials again, even if your browser remembers a previous session.
-Use this when your roles or permissions have changed on the server and your current token has stale claims.
+• Sign In (New Token) — forces fresh credentials.
+Use this when your roles or permissions have changed on the server and the current token has stale claims.

 Relative URLs: Dobermann supports relative URLs for OAuth endpoints.
 If authorization URL or token URL starts with /, it will be automatically prepended with the environment’s base URL.